 2. Get your caffeine fix at one of the many Cafes in Canggu

 It is no secret that Canggu is home to some of the most instagram-worthy cafes in Bali, however, that is not all that these cafes have to offer.
 Beyond the picture perfect interiors you will find the most delicious flat whites, smoothie bowls, avocado toast, stacks of pancakes and so much more.
-There are so many cafes in Canggu that I think you would need to visit a new one every single day for months just to make sure you have covered them all, and by that time probably a dozen or more new cafes have been opened!
+There are so many cafes and restaurants in Canggu that I think you would need to visit a new one every single day for months just to make sure you have covered them all, and by that time probably a dozen or more have been opened!
 We tried to visit as many as possible during our two months here, and these are by far our favourite cafes in Canggu:

 - Cinta Cafe – Perfect if you are looking for a great breakfast deal where you can order a coffee, a juice and one of their six breakfast options for only IDR 70,000.
 However, the main reason we keep coming back here is the lovely staff and the amazing atmosphere.